Everything We Know

 (Photo by Eric Charbonneau, Steve Granitz, Gotham/Getty Images)

 Normally, the cast list would move on to stalwart supporting characters like Jimmy Olsen, Daily Planet editor Perry White, and Clark’s adoptive parents, Jonathan and Martha Kent.
 But this Superman is different.
 It will feature other superheroes.
-For All Mankind star Edi Gathegi is set to appear as Mister Terrific, an inventor with a brilliant mind, free-floating “T-Spheres,” and a sense of fair play.
+For All Mankind star Edi Gathegi appears as Mister Terrific, an inventor with a brilliant mind, free-floating “T-Spheres,” and a sense of fair play.
 He is typically allied with the Justice Society of America — the oldest superhero team — as is Isabela Merced’s Hawkgirl.
-In fact, the winged warrior and Gathegi’s characters take their visual cues from the JSA comics of the late 1990s.
+In fact, the winged warrior and Gathegi’s characters take their visual cues from the JSA comics of the late ’90s.
 It remains to be seen if they will represent the group, last seen on screen in Black Adam, or claim membership with another team.
+Both can be seen in the teaser using their abilities in dynamic moments.

 Frequent Gunn collaborator Nathan Fillion takes on the role of Guy Gardner, a sometimes Green Lantern who is a fan favorite despite his regressive attitudes and extreme ego.
-Reportedly, Fillion will sport Guy’s classic bowl cut.
-We also hope his more militaristic Lantern costume makes it to the screen as well.
-Also, how could Guy make his first appearance in a feature film without the infamous “one punch” moment?
+As seen in the teaser, the actor sports Guy’s classic bowl cut, but his more militaristic Lantern costume has been revamped and features a surprising amount of white.
+But we wonder how Guy could make his first appearance in a feature film without the infamous “one punch” moment?
 (Granted, Batman landed that blow in 1987’s Justice League #1.)

-Anthony Carrigan, known to Gotham fans as Victor Zsasz, will play Metamorpho, a wilder DC Comics character from the 1960s who can transmute into various elements and has been portrayed as both goofy and intensely serious depending on the circumstances.
+Anthony Carrigan, known to Gotham fans as Victor Zsasz, plays Metamorpho, a wilder DC Comics character from the 1960s who can transmute into various elements and has been portrayed as both goofy and intensely serious depending on the circumstances.
 In an interview with Rolling Stone, Carrigan, who has alopecia, said he relates to the character’s unusual appearance.
 He also mentioned it is “refreshing” to play a hero.
+He can be seen at 1:52 of the teaser in an extreme closeup detailing the texture of his unusual visage.
+Additionally, the Stagg Industries building seen in the teaser is part of his origin tale, suggesting the creation of Metamorpho is a plot point in the film.

 Anthony Carrigan and Nicholas Hoult